KristinaEngland/design-system/components/pagination.md

 - Clearly identify which page the user is on by displaying the current page number.
 - Do not use the load more infinite scroll technique instead of pagination.
 This causes problems for keyboard and assistive technnology users.
 - Add the pagination at the bottom of the results as this makes it easier for keyboard and assistive technology users to navigate to the next page if needed.
+- Limit the page to 25 results by default but give people the optiont to change the result limits up to 100 results.
+- Provide multiple ways to navigate the pagination - page numbers, previous and next buttons, as well as the ability to enter the page number.